 Compensation and benefit packages

 You should establish regular work hours, policies for working on the weekends, and other plans that can be helpful and comfortable for the employees.
 You should not give any overstress to your employees and make them work for extra time.
-If you want them to work more hours, then you should have policies to pay for extra hours.
+If you want them to work more hours, you should have policies to pay for extra hours.

 Make employees feel valued